 All that said, we know stuff happens; perhaps you have a budget now, but you ran up some serious credit card debt before and you're still trying to dig out from underneath it.
 In that case, focus on balance transfer cards to pay off accrued debt.

 Nearly every credit score level has options - even those with poor credit!
-If your credit is Excellent/Good, consider BankAmericard® Credit Card, which offers 0 percent interest on transfers for 15 months (then, 12.99% - 22.99% Variable APR on purchases).
-Plus, you won't pay a balance transfer fee for transfers made in the first 60 days; after that, 3 percent with a minimum of $10.
+If your credit is Excellent/Good, consider Chase Slate®, which offers 0 percent interest on purchases and transfers for 15 months (and no balance transfer fee for transfers made in the first 60 days, then $5 or 5 percent, whichever is greater).
 There's also Citi Simplicity® Card - No Late Fees Ever (Citi is a CardRatings advertiser), which has the same 0 percent balance transfer interest, but for 21 months - yes, that's nearly two full years to catch up without paying interest.
 Even those with low credit can get a secured card with an introductory balance transfer interest rate for six months with the UNITY® Visa Secured Credit Card - The Comeback Card™.
 It's not the 0 percent that those with better credit can get, but it's less than half the standard interest rate, which will help you get you on your feet faster.

 Another way to make a difference in the new year is by being proactive.
 If you know you're making a large purchase, find a 0 percent introductory deal.
 Numerous credit cards offer 0 interest introductory periods on purchases.
-Try the Wells Fargo Cash Wise Visa® Card, which offers a 0 percent APR on purchases for 12 months and no annual fee.
+Try the Wells Fargo Cash Wise Visa® Card, which offers a 0 percent APR on purchases for 12 months and no annual fee (then, 13.99%-25.99% (Variable)).
 This gives you a little room to pay off that large purchase over time without penalty.

 Still, remember that even if a new credit card isn't an option for you, there's always the traditional ways to avoid interest: Commit to always paying off your balance and/or living within your means.